qiaosuheng/GeoAlign/data/README.md

 # Data placeholders

 This directory contains only preprocessing scripts and placeholder folders.
-Dataset files are intentionally excluded from the GitHub-ready copy.

 Expected classification files: